-- This practical booklet contains 28 pages. - Before the start of the practical exam, the Read command is given.
+- This practical booklet contains 27 pages. - Before the start of the practical exam, the Read command is given.
 You will have 15 minutes to read the exam booklet.
-You may only read during this time; do not write nor use the calculator. - You may begin working as soon as the Start command is given.
+You may only read during this time; do not write nor use the calculator. - You may begin working as soon as the Start announcement is given.
 You will then have 5 hours to complete the exam. - You may work on the tasks in any order, but starting with problem P1 is advised. - All results and answers must be clearly written in pen in their respective designed areas on the exam papers.
-Answers written outside the answer boxes will not be graded. - If you need scrap paper, use the back of the exam sheets.
+Answers written outside the answer boxes will not be graded. - If you need paper for roughwork, use the back of the exam sheets.
 Remember that nothing outside the designed areas will be graded. - The official English version of the exam booklet is available upon request and serves for clarification only. - If you need to leave the laboratory (to use the toilet or have a drink or snack), raise the appropriate card.
 A lab assistant will come to accompany you. - Shelves above the benches are not to be used during the task for the purpose of equality. - You must follow the safety rules given in the IChO regulations.
-If you break the safety rules, you will receive only one warning from the lab assistant.
-If you break a rule again you will be dismissed from the laboratory and your practical examination will be nullified. - Chemicals and labware, unless otherwise noticed, will be refilled or replaced without penalty only for the first incident.
-Each further incident will result in the deduction of 1 point from your 40 practical exam points. - The lab supervisor will announce a 30 minutes warning before the Stop command. - You must stop your work immediately when the Stop command is announced.
-Failure to stop working or writing by one minute or longer will lead to nullification of your practical exam. - After the Stop command has been given, the lab supervisor will come to sign your answer sheet. - After both the supervisor and you sign, place this exam booklet in the envelope and submit it for grading together with your product and thin-layer chromatography (TLC) plates.
+If you violate the safety rules, you will receive only one warning from the lab assistant.
+Any safety rule violation after the first warning will result in your dismissal from the laboratory and the nullification of your practical examination. - Chemicals and labware, unless otherwise noted, will be refilled or replaced without penalty only for the first incident.
+Each further incident will result in the deduction of 1 point from your 40 practical exam points. - The lab supervisor will announce a 30 minutes warning before the Stop announcement. - You must stop your work immediately when the Stop announcement is given.
+Failure to stop working or writing by one minute or longer will lead to nullification of your practical exam. - After the Stop announcement has been given, the lab supervisor will come to sign your answer sheet. - After both the supervisor and you sign, place this exam booklet in the envelope and submit it for grading together with your product and thin-layer chromatography (TLC) plates.